shrocket/personal_website/content/blog/20250925_helloAgain.md

 That worked well for about two years, but then I started a project that ended up taking that blog over (much like the aforementioned pharma bug? not really?).
 A description of that project (as well as the project itself which is slowly ongoing) can be found [here](https://anyminorworldthatbreaksapartfallstogetheragain.wordpress.com/2022/09/27/1000p/), but the gist of the project is this: I am reading Deleuze & Guattari's _A Thousand Plateaus_ one random page at a time and transcribing whatever I mark in that text.

-And now, except for a large handful of low-effort posts, the blog _Any Minor World That Breaks Apart Falls Together Again_ has been nothing but the _Thousand Plateaus_ project since the project's inception.
+And then, from the moment of the project's inception and except for a large handful of low-effort posts, the blog _Any Minor World That Breaks Apart Falls Together Again_ was nothing but the _Thousand Plateaus_ project.

 I have _not_ decided to abandon that blog.
 Or rather, I have decided to abandon the "blog" part of that blog and let that space simply be the _Thousand Plateaus_ project.
 The project turned the space into its title even more than it already was its title.